-When more than one Warranty Claim Code is generated for a control module programming event it is required to enter all of these codes into the GWM Labor Operation Dependency field.
-Place up to 3 Warranty Claim Codes in the Labor Operation Dependency field using commas to separate each code.
-Example: 6022A, FDDC6, FD3AC
+When more than one Warranty Claim Code is generated for a control module programming event it is required to include all codes in the technician Correction Comments field of the warranty transaction.

-Claims that do not include the Warranty Claim Code in the Labor Operation Dependency field will be subject to audit and subsequent debit.
 The Warranty Claim Code is only available when using the TIS-2-Web application.
 The CD or stand-alone version of TIS does not support the Warranty Claim Code.